Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/16_74HC595_&_LED_Matrix.rst

     :lines: 45-56
     :dedent:

-The second “for” loop is used to display scrolling characters "0 to F", for a total of 17* 8 = 144 columns.
+The second "for" loop is used to display scrolling characters "0 to F", for a total of 17* 8 = 144 columns.
 Displaying the 0-8 column, then the 1-9 column, then the 2-10 column...... and so on…128-136 column in consecutively to achieve the scrolling effect.
 The display of each frame is repeated a certain number of times and the more repetitions, the longer the single frame display will be and the slower the scrolling movement.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_16.3_LED_Matrix/Sketch_16.3_LED_Matrix.ino
     :linenos: